-Random sample, concept of a statistic and its distribution, sample mean as a measure of location and sample variance as a measure of spread.
+Synopsis Random samples, concept of a statistic and its distribution, sample mean as a measure of location and sample variance as a measure of spread.

 Concept of likelihood; examples of likelihood for simple distributions.
 Estimation for a single unknown parameter by maximising likelihood.
-Examples drawn from: Bernoulli, Binomial, Geometric, Poisson, Exponential (parametrized by mean), Normal (mean only, variance known).
-Data to include simple surveys, opinion polls, archaeological studies, etc. Properties of estimators-unbiasedness, Mean Squared Error =((bias)+ variance).
+Examples drawn from: Bernoulli, binomial, geometric, Poisson, exponential (parametrized by mean), normal (mean only, variance known).
+Data to include simple surveys, opinion polls, archaeological studies, etc. Properties of estimators-unbiasedness, Mean Squared Error = $((bias)^2 + variance)$.
 Statement of Central Limit Theorem (excluding proof).
 Confidence intervals using CLT.

-Simple straight line fit, $Y_t = a + bx_t + \epsilon_t$ , with $\epsilon_t$ normal independent errors of zero mean and common known variance.
-Estimators for a, b by maximising likelihood using partial differentiation, unbiasedness and calculation of variance as linear sums of $Y_t$ .
+Simple straight line fit, $Y_t = a + bx_t + \epsilon_t$, with ε_t normal independent errors of zero mean and common known variance.
+Estimators for a, b by maximising likelihood using partial differentiation, unbiasedness and calculation of variance as linear sums of Y_t .
 (No confidence intervals).
 Examples (use scatter plots to show suitability of linear regression).